brihad24/brihad24/README.md

       Hello World!!!
   </h2>
   <h4>
-      I'm Brihad, a  Graduate Developer currently working at Barclays.
+      I'm Brihad, a  Software Engineer working at Barclays.
 Scroll down to learn more about me and to connect with me!
   </h4>
 </p>